Jiaxigu/pycogram/README.md

 # pycogram
-A minimalisitic python compilation of graph algorithms.
+A minimalistic python compilation of graph algorithms.